TDKorn/insta-tweet/docs/source/index.rst

 ..
 InstaTweet documentation master file, created by sphinx-quickstart on Sat Jul  9 06:46:42 2022.

-.. index.rst
-   Title comes from this file
+..
+Title for index.rst comes from about-instatweet.rst

 .. include:: _readme/about-instatweet.rst
    :start-line: 2

 ..
-TOC for sidebar (:hidden:)
+TOC for sidebar
-   Using :glob: to have the bold caption as a "section title" It's basically like a page with a title and toctree except without the real title, you can avoid the extra level of nesting
+   Using self doesn't include any subheadings :(
+   Using about-instatweet file here had the same page twice in a row tho (bad)

 .. toctree::
    :maxdepth: 2
    :caption: README
    :hidden:
-   :glob:

-   _readme/about-instatweet
+   self
    _readme/getting-started
    _readme/schedule_instatweet

+..
+Fake table of contents inserted after the "about-instatweet.rst" content Essentially like :maxdepth: 1 or :titlesonly: but without creating the TOC in the sidebar

 InstaTweet README
 ~~~~~~~~~~~~~~~~~~~

-..
-Fake table of contents inserted after the "about-instatweet.rst" content
-   Contains only title names, essentially like :maxdepth: 1 or :titlesonly:
-   But without creating the TOC in the sidebar

 * :ref:`about-insta-tweet`
 * :ref:`getting-started`